KentenRoth/100DaysOfCode/README.md

 I managed to sneak some coding time in tonight.
 Wednesday is the most difficult day of the week for me to get on my computer, but I was able to do it tonight!
 I spent a lot of time trying to get things to work and do what I wanted them to do, but I was running into an error over and over.
 I could not figure out what was going on and why it was not working.
 That is when I remembered that I wiped my MongoDB install and re-installed it.
 The DB that I was trying to pull info from had been wiped...
 I added things back into it and my code worked!
 Don't feel to great about how long it toook me to remember that, but I guess at the end of the day it works.

 ---

+Day 40

+I had a great night coding.
+I stumbled a little during the first challenge of the course, but got it worked out quickly.
+After that I felt like when the challenges where being explained I was already figuring out how I was going to attack the challenge and what I needed to do.
+I was picturing what the code would need to do and how it should be setup and working my way through it.
+Something about knocking out the coding challenges without even thinking about looking it up felt really good.
+I feel like I am either starting to get this stuff figured out or maybe I was just in the zone tonight.
+I am really excited to get back into this tomorrow, but I know tomorrow is another day I struggle to get time in to code due to things going on.

+---